HD 140283: Age and significance

-Once dubbed the "Methuselah Star" by the popular press due to its age, if the assumptions of stellar evolution are correct in the report, the star must have formed soon after the Big Bang and is one of the oldest stars known as of 2021.
+Dubbed the "Methuselah Star" by the popular press due to its age, the star must have formed soon after the Big Bang and is one of the oldest stars known as of 2021.
 The search for such very iron-poor stars has shown they are almost all anomalies in globular clusters and the Galactic Halo.
 This accords with a narrative that they are rare survivors of their generation.
-If so, the apparent visual data of the oldest of these enables us to longstop-date the reionization (first star formation) phase of the Universe independently of theories and evidence of the first few million years after the Big Bang.
-Most stars from Population II and Population III are no longer observable.
-Theories exist allowing for an older age of the universe than conventionally accepted, which can still accommodate the observed redshift of early objects and earlier radiation.
-Some depart from the conventional big-bang/inflation model, such as the steady-state and cyclic models.
-To date no accurate, greater-age evidence from a cosmic object has been found that calls into question the Planck satellite results.
+If so, the apparent visual data of the oldest of these enables us to put an upper limit on the date of the reionization (first star formation) phase of the Universe independently of theories and evidence of the first few million years after the Big Bang.
+Most stars from population II and population III are no longer observable.

 Studies of the star also help astronomers understand the Universe's early history.
-Very low but non-zero metallicities of stars like HD 140283 indicate the star was formed from existing materials in the second generation of stellar creation; their heavy-element content is believed to have come from zero-metal stars (Population III stars), which have never been observed.
+Very low but non-zero metallicities of stars like HD 140283 indicate the star was formed from existing materials in the second generation of stellar creation; their heavy-element content is believed to have come from zero-metal stars (population III stars), which have never been observed.
 Those first stars are thought to have been formed from existing materials a few hundred million years after the Big Bang, and they died in explosions (supernovae) after only a few million years.
 A second generation of stars, the generation in which HD 140283 is theorized to have been formed from existing materials, could not have coalesced until gas, heated from the supernova explosions of the earlier stars, cooled down.
 This hypothesis of such stars' birth and our best models of the early universe indicate that the time it took for the gases to cool was likely only a few tens of millions of years.